-- 4.1 The property currently comprises a two-storey, four-bedroom house with accommodation at ground and first floor levels.
+4.1 The property currently comprises a two-storey, four-bedroom house with accommodation at ground and first floor levels.
 The building appears to have been extended from its original 1951 form with a two-storey side extension to the north taking the property to that boundary with number 26, and with the addition of a garage to the south, again extending the built form across the whole site to the boundary with 20 Downs Hill (a house that was built in the 1960s).
-The proposal is to partly demolish the existing building and construct a two-storey, building, extended rearwards, with accommodation in the roof space, reusing the existing foundations and some of the external walls, together with a newly excavated basement area to the rear.
-The new house will provide seven bedrooms and three reception rooms, with study rooms, a library, and with associated utility spaces, refuse storage, a secure bicycle store and with onsite parking space for at least two cars. - 4.2 The existing property is unremarkable in its design, finish and features.
+The revised proposal is now to demolish the existing building and construct a new two-storey, building, extended rearwards, with accommodation in the roof space.
+The new house will provide six bedrooms and two reception rooms, with a guest room and associated utility spaces, refuse storage, a secure bicycle store and with onsite parking space for at least two cars.

+4.2 The existing property is unremarkable in its design, finish and features.
 The pre-application feedback acknowledges that it fails to make any significant contribution to the conservation area or the local street scene.
 The ground floor is currently poorly laid out with two reception rooms, a kitchen, store room and garage, as shown in plan 5 below.
 The proposed ground floor layout of the redevelopment makes far better use of available space for modern family living.